Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Generation

 \subsection{Quantitative Analysis}

 In addition to the standard language understanding metric, perplexity, we evaluate several text diversity metrics as mentioned in \reftab{tab:stats-quantative-eval-dataset}.
-Considering we are operating in a reference-free setup, we focus on two prominent types of text diversity metrics, similarity between text pairs from the same model, and the token/type ratio \citep{shaib-etal-2025-standardizing}: \begin{itemize} \item \textbf{\selfBleu}: \selfBleu measures similarity between all text pairs using BLEU \citep{zhu2018texygen}.
-It is a homogenisation score widely used to evaluate text diversity in writing tasks \citep{padmakumar2024does}. \item \textbf{$N$-Gram Diversity Score}: This token-type ratio metric \citep{meister2023locally} calculates the ratio of unique $n$-grams to all $n$-grams in the dataset.
-In our analysis, we consider $n$-grams of length four. \item \textbf{Self-repetition}: Self-repetition \citep{salkar-etal-2022-self} measures the number of $n$-grams (up to $4$-grams) that repeat across multiple outputs of the same model. \item \textbf{Compression Ratio}: Defined as the ratio of the compressed file size (using gzip) of all LLM-generated texts to the original file size, this metric captures redundancy in a manner distinct from $n$-gram-based measures \citep{shaib2025standardizing}. \item \textbf{Perplexity}: We compute the average perplexity \citep{jm3} of model texts using the \texttt{GPT-2-Large} language model as a standard measure of language understanding. \end{itemize}
+Considering we are operating in a reference-free setup, we focus on two prominent types of text diversity metrics, similarity between text pairs from the same model, and the token/type ratio \citep{shaib-etal-2025-standardizing}: \begin{itemize} \item \textbf{\selfBleu}: \selfBleu (S-B) measures similarity of each generated text against the remaining texts using BLEU \citep{zhu2018texygen}.
+It is a homogenisation score widely used to evaluate text diversity in writing tasks \citep{padmakumar2024does}. \item \textbf{$n$-Gram Diversity Score}: $n$-Gram Diversity Score (NGD) \citep{meister2023locally} calculates the ratio of unique $n$-grams to all $n$-grams in the dataset.
+In our analysis, we consider $n$-grams of length four. \item \textbf{Self-repetition}: Self-repetition (S-R) \citep{salkar-etal-2022-self} measures the extent to which n-grams (up to 4-grams) are repeated across different outputs of the same LLM. \item \textbf{Compression Ratio}: Compression Ratio (CR) \citep{shaib-etal-2025-standardizing} Defined as the ratio of the compressed file size (using gzip) of all LLM-generated texts to the original file size, this metric captures redundancy in a manner distinct from $n$-gram-based measures. \item \textbf{Perplexity}: Perplexity (PPL) \citep{jm3} is computed as the average negative log-likelihood of the texts using the \texttt{GPT-2-Large} language model as a standard measure of language understanding. \end{itemize}